Skip to main content

 • Is this a novel/unique dataset compared to what’s already in TCIA?

-• Is the dataset of a sufficient size/scale to support scientific conclusions or hypothesis development?
+• Is the dataset of a sufficient size/scale and demographic distribution to support scientific conclusions or hypothesis development?

 • Does the dataset contain sufficient supporting data and documentation?